nickaskari/master-thesis/README.md

 What makes the GAN overly conservetive? - possibly EONIA?

-Make a new benchmark metric --> distance from var line to corresponding point in test

 5. Try to improve the individual GANs a little
 6. Move on to Conditional GANs